 Consistent with his theory of love, Schopenhauer concluded that hyper-masculine men will (as a rule) be attracted to hyper-feminine women; weak men will be attracted to strong, muscular women; and people with light hair will be drawn to people with dark hair.
 These conclusions certainly align with his theory, but they are still pretty dubious.
 I’m not aware of any empirical evidence that point to these kinds of rules of attraction that Schopenhauer has in mind.
 It is not clear that very tall men, for example, are more strongly attracted to very short women compared to men of average height.

 While there may be some truth to the notion that opposites attract, there are countless cases of people with similar dispositions and physical characteristics being attracted to each other and falling in love.
 In fact, evidence shows that we have a tendency to be attracted to people whose personality is similar to our own.
 Schopenhauer’s theory on romantic attraction also involves a pessimistic conclusion, namely that any person who is ideally suitable to have children with is invariably going to be incompatible with us.
 This could explain why many people we become so intensely attracted to end up becoming a major source of unhappiness in our lives.
-However, we can critique Schopenhauer here for generalising too much about partner choice – many people will admit they have chosen partners before who were incompatible for them but point out that they are compatible with their current partner and have a deep and genuine friendship with them.
+However, we can critique Schopenhauer here for generalising too much about partner choice – many people will admit they have chosen partners before who were incompatible with them but point out that they are compatible with their current partner and have a deep and genuine friendship with them.
 Moreover, these compatible relationships may involve stronger feelings of attraction and love than incompatible ones.
 Nevertheless, Schopenhauer remains pessimistic on this subject: